-normally\ be aged 17 or above by 30 November in the year of registration
+be aged 17 or above by 30 November in the year of registration

 and

 meet our general entrance requirements

 and

 meet our English language requirement.

-CertHE programme

-You must:
+CertHE Philosophy You will usually:

-normally\ be aged 18 or above by 1

-September in the year of registration
+be aged 18 or above by 1 September in the year of registration

 and

-have passed at least three separate subjects at GCSE/GCE O level, with grades A to C or the equivalent
+have passed at least three separate subjects at GCSE/GCE O level, with grades A to C/ 9 to 4, or the equivalent

 and

 meet our English language requirement.

+To access the Individual course (Introduction to Philosophy), you must usually be aged 18 or above in the year of registration and meet our English language requirement.
+Passing Introduction to Philosophy with 50 per cent or above will meet the entry requirements to study the CertHE.
 Where an applicant does not meet the prescribed English language proficiency requirements but believes that they can demonstrate the requisite proficiency for admission the University may, at its discretion, consider the application.

-\Applications will be considered from applicants who do not meet the

-normal minimum age requirement for admission.
-Each application will be considered on an individual basis and the decision taken at the discretion of the University of London.
-For further information on entrance requirements please visit: london.ac.uk/philosophy Alternative entry routes Even if you do not meet the standard requirements, we will consider each application on its own merits.
-Our Admissions Panel will consider whether any alternative/incomplete qualifications or work experience you have are suitable for entry to the programme.
-If we are unable to issue you an offer for either the BA, DipHE or CertHE routes then if available we will advise on further alternatives such as our International Foundation Programme or on additional qualifications you need to take in order to meet our minimum entrance criteria Recognition of prior learning (RPL) If you have studied material as part of a previous qualification that is comparable in content and standard, you might be exempted from the equivalent course of our degree.
-This is known as Recognition of Prior Learning (RPL).
-This is available for the BA degree only.
-Please note: if you wish to be considered for discretionary recognition of prior learning for the 2023 intake, then you must formally apply and submit your request by 1 October 2023.
-How to apply Applying online For further information on this programme, entrance requirements and details on how to apply, please visit: london.ac.uk/philosophy Students with disabilities and/or access requirements The University of London welcomes applications from disabled students and/or those who have access requirements.
+For further information on entry requirements please visit: london.ac.uk/philosophy Alternative entry routes Even if you do not meet the standard requirements, we will consider each application on its own merits.
+We will consider whether any alternative/incomplete qualifications or work experience you have are suitable for entry to the programme.
+If we are unable to issue you an offer for either the BA, DipHE or CertHE routes then if available we will advise on further alternatives such as our International Foundation Programme or on additional qualifications you need to take in order to meet our minimum entrance criteria.
+Studying the individual course, Introduction to Philosophy, offers a pathway to study the CertHE.
+You may also continue to progress to the DipHE and BA if you successfully complete the CertHE.
+Recognition of prior learning (RPL) If you have studied material as part of a previous qualification that is comparable in content and standard, you might be exempted from the equivalent course of our degree.
+This is known as Recognition of Prior Learning (RPL) and is available for the BA degree only for up to four Level 4 courses.
+Please note: if you wish to be considered for discretionary recognition of prior learning for the 2025 intake, then you must formally apply and submit your request as early as possible.
+For further details on Recognition of prior learning, visit: london.ac.uk/philosophy How to apply Applying online For further information on this programme, entrance requirements and details on how to apply, please visit: london.ac.uk/philosophy Students with disabilities and/or access requirements The University of London welcomes applications from disabled students and/or those who have access requirements.
 If you are disabled and/or have access requirements, we will make every reasonable effort to meet your needs.
-This may include making access arrangements for examinations, such as a separate room or special aids.
-If you would like to tell us about your disability and/or request access arrangements, please complete the relevant section of the application form, or contact the Inclusive Practice Manager at: special. arrangements @london. ac. uk
+This may include making access arrangements for examinations, such as special aids.
+If you would like to tell us about your disability and/or request access arrangements, please complete the relevant section of the application form, or contact the Inclusive Practice Manager at: special.arrangements@london.ac.uk